michielbdejong/documents/nlnet-grant.md

 #### Standard FOSIA store

-We firstly need to write a standard FOSIA store, with data that are created at runtime.
+We firstly need to write a standard FOSIA store, with data created during runtime.

 #### Implementation